agodwinp/linux-server-config/README.md

     $ exit

-And reboot the VM.

-From a terminal window, ssh into the VM using this command:
+And log out of the VM.
+Now reboot the VM and from a terminal window, ssh into the VM with your new user and private key using this command:

     $ ssh grader@35.178.22.227 -i ~/.ssh/item_catalog -p 2200

+#### Disable Password Authentication

+Open the SSH daemon configuration file.

+    $ sudo nano /etc/ssh/sshd_config

+Scroll down to the line starting with `PasswordAuthentication`.
+Ensure that after this word, it says `no`.
+Then save and close the file.

+Reload the ssh daemon

+    $ sudo systemctl reload sshd

 ***